South Brisbane, Queensland: 20th century

 The suburb became heavily industrialised.
 Being adjacent to the Brisbane River, the suburb and its industries suffered in the 1974 Brisbane flood.

 In 1977, the former Congregational church in Vulture Street was sold to the Serbian Orthodox Church, who added two cupolas to the building and opened it as Saint Nicholas Free Serbian Orthodox Church.
 The building is now listed on the Brisbane Heritage Register.

 Mater Hospital Special School opened on 3 January 1981.
-On 1 December 2014 it was renamed the Lady Cilento Children's Hospital School.
-On 1 January 2019 it was renamed Queensland Children's Hospital School.
+On 1 December 2014, it was renamed the Lady Cilento Children's Hospital School.
+On 1 January 2019, it was renamed Queensland Children's Hospital School.

+On 20 April 1985, the Queensland Performing Arts Centre was opened in South Brisbane by Prince Edward, Duke of Kent.

 The Museum of Contemporary Art (MOCA), incorporating the Young Artists Gallery, was a private gallery that existed from 1987 to 1994.
 Situated in adjacent buildings in South Brisbane, MOCA's address was 164 Melbourne Street, while Young Artists Gallery's entrance was at 23 Manning Street.

 South Brisbane's regeneration began when it was selected as the location of World Expo '88, which was built on former wharves along the riverside and the adjacent industrial land.
 Following Expo '88, South Bank Parklands was built on the former Expo site.
 South Brisbane has emerged as fashionable, high density, modern residential area, given its proximity to the city centre and good public transport links.